-At 31 December 2022 and 2021, the fair value measurements of the Group's investment properties fall into Level 3 of the fair value hierarchy described above.
+At 31 December 2023 and 2022, the fair value measurements of the Group's investment properties fall into Level 3 of the fair value hierarchy described above.

-During the year ended 31 December 2022, there were no transfers between Level 1 and Level 2, or transfers into or out of Level 3 (2021: Nil).
+During the year ended 31 December 2023, there were no transfers between Level 1 and Level 2, or transfers into or out of Level 3 (2022: Nil).
 The Group's policy is to recognise transfers between levels of fair value hierarchy as at the end of the reporting period in which they occur.

-All of the Group's investment properties were revalued as at 31 December 2022.
-The valuations were carried out by an independent firm of professional property valuer, Graval Consulting Limited.
+All of the Group's investment properties were revalued as at 31 December 2023.
+The valuations were carried out by an independent firm of professional property valuer, Graval Consulting Limited, who have among their Staff Fellows of the Hong Kong Institute of Surveyors with recent experience in the location and category of property being valued.
 The Group's directors and financial controller have discussion with the valuer on the valuation assumptions and valuation results when the valuation is performed at each interim and annual reporting date.

 All of the Group's investment properties were assumed to be recovered through sales and deferred tax liabilities in respect of fair value changes on investment properties have been estimated taking into account this assumption.
-The Group has not recognised deferred tax liabilities in relation to changes in fair value of the investment properties that are situated in Hong Kong during the years ended 31 December 2022 and 2021 as the Group is not subject to any income taxes on disposal of these investment properties.
+The Group has not recognised deferred tax liabilities in relation to changes in fair value of the investment properties that are situated in Hong Kong during the years ended 31 December 2023 and 2022 as the Group is not subject to any income taxes on disposal of these investment properties.